Yuri05/Test20/V11.1/README.md

 In individual simulations, the newly introduced **Observed Data** tab can be used to map observed data sets to the corresponding simulation outputs.
 This mapping is required for some of the new features described below (e.g. for displaying goodness of fit, etc.).

 All observed data sets belonging  to the opened simulation are listed in the mapping table.
 When adding or removing an observed data set to/from the simulation, the table is updated.
 Newly added observed data sets are automatically mapped to simulation outputs according to `Organ`, `Compartment` and `Molecule` meta data of the data set and path elements of the outputs.
 If no matching output can be found, the mapped simulation output is set to **None**.
-This means that the specified observed data set is not mapped.The user can also clear an output mapping by selecting the **None** entry from the Output dropdown.
+This means that the specified observed data set is not mapped.
+The user can also clear an output mapping by selecting the **None** entry from the Output dropdown.
 By clicking the **"x"** on the right side of the grid, the user can delete the observed data from the simulation.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/25061876/200050125-418222fd-9bca-4bbc-84c3-ef899b3ddc62.png">